ghoomfrog/silili/README.md

 Lil Si is designed to be more expressive than Toki Pona: featuring basic words not found in Toki Pona's essential vocabulary.

-Almost all of its words are of direct Proto-Indo-European origins.
+Almost all of its words are of Indo-European origins.
 The rest is onomatopoeic.

 > **Note** Click the hamburger button above to reveal the table of content.
 The button looks like this:
 >